Requirements for making your Paper Vessel from handmade paper

-- handmade lokta paper (two 75 by 50 cm sheets of lokta artist paper or lokta gift wrap paper should be plenty)
+- Natural lokta handmade artists paper (one or two 75 by 50 cm sheets of lokta artist paper or lokta gift wrap paper should be plenty)

 - 1.3 cm (1/2 inch) round brush or similar